 There are six levels of the ICCE that are available to all our students to work towards, allowing for their varying abilities.
 Upon completion of the appropriate coursework each student will receive a certificate showing the overall grade, which is supplemented by a breakdown of the grades achieved in individual subjects.

 The General Certificate requires a similar level of work needed to obtain GCSEs.
-It covers English, Mathematics, Science, History, Geography, Biblical Studies, and a number of options chosen by the student which would normally include Information Technology.
+It covers English, Mathematics, Science, History, Geography, Biblical Studies, and several options chosen by the student which would normally include Information Technology.

 The Intermediate Certificate is at a similar standard to AS Level.
 Again, it includes courses in English, Mathematics and Science, building on the knowledge already acquired.
 There are additional courses in the Humanities including Biblical Studies.

-UK NARIC – the UK’s National Agency responsible for providing opinion on standards of academic and professional qualifications – The ICCE has in the past been benchmarked by UK NARIC (2011) and found to be comparable with Cambridge International O and A Levels.
-Currently, the General Level Maths and English are stated as being acceptable substitutes for GCSEs on the gov.uk funding website.
-Students completing ICCE certificates are advised to research the requirements for their chosen tertiary studies and consider whether LCA dual-enrolment or a College Board SAT would be helpful
+The ICCE has in the past been benchmarked by UK NARIC (2012) and found to be comparable with Cambridge International O and A Levels.
+Currently, the General Level Maths and English are stated as being acceptable substitutes for GCSEs by the Department for Education.
+Students completing ICCE certificates are advised to research the requirements for their chosen tertiary studies and consider whether a College Board SAT would be helpful.